mdragon159/ProjectNomad-Core/README.md

 However, take note that this library is in early development with various bugs, TODOs, and otherwise messy in-progress code.

+## Requirements
+1. Install Visual Studio (using 2019 Community edition).
+- Make sure to install the "Desktop development with C++" workload/package set.
+In addition, after clicking on that workload, make sure "Test Adapter for Google Test" is selected in the sidebar

+Recommended to also use [JetBrains Rider for Unreal IDE](https://www.jetbrains.com/lp/rider-unreal/) as Visual Studio is very... not good with C++

+## Setup
+1. Check out repo
+   - Recommended to create a folder as high up in file directory as possible for repo.
+This is due to Google Test files being named farrr too long
+2. Open the solution located in `Solution/ProjectNomadCore.sln`
+3. Build and run tests

 ## Physics Engine Details

 The intention behind the physics engine is the following: